Koverse/documentation/docs/source/usageguide.rst

 Visit http://localhost:8880 in a web browser to access iPython Notebook and create a new notebook.
 In this new notebook, everything should be imported and initialized for us to start using PySpark with Koverse.

-Use the same methods described in the previous section on PySpark in iPython notebooks to obtain RDDs from Koverse collections, process them, and persist RDDs to Koverse collections.
+Use the same methods described in the previous section on PySpark in iPython notebooks to obtain RDDs from Koverse data sets, process them, and persist RDDs to Koverse data sets.

 .. image:: /_static/PySpark_Notebook.png
 	:height: 550 px